 Effective tools for tracking time are important for keeping the balance between hours worked for clients and other work.
 They play a big role in making sure billing is correct.
 It makes sure each hour spent on projects that can be billed is accounted for and paid correctly.

 This includes tracking overtime pay and total hours worked.
-Plus it includes managing changes to the pay rate per hour.
+It also involves managing changes to the pay rate per hour.

 Such tools also provide information needed to determine: